 Adult diapers should never enter the picture in the best classic comedy movies — and yet they do

-He is the man who brought you Spinal Tap!, Best In Show and For Your Consideration.
+He is the man who also brought you A Mighty Wind, Best In Show, and For Your Consideration.

 The classic Comedy Movie